jgrodziski/metav/README.md

 ```
 clj -A:release minor
 ```
-Will execute the _release_ process, the tag used for the release is printed in the standard output.
+Will execute the _release_ process described above, the tag used for the release is then printed in the standard output.

-## Spit current versioning
+## Spit current versioning in a file

+TODO: that feature is missing for the moment.

 ```
 clj -A:metav -m metav.spit